daved01/Adversarial_Examples_GANs/docs/_pages/03-2_Results_Attacks.md

 {% include image.html file="BIM-Hyperparameter_variation_132.png" description="Figure 9: Effects of the two hyperparameters for BIM.
 In each row the number of iterations increases from left to right at a constant alpha.
 On the top left both alpha and number of iterations are 1.
 This attack is similar to FGSM.
 Note how the number of iterations has a strong impact on the predicted class whereas alpha does not.
 We found that increasing alpha further than shown does not have any effect on the confidence."%}

-We can see that for this sample increasing alpha generally causes the confidence to drop for smaller epsilons, as shown on the vertical axis from the top left corner.
-By increasing alpha only it is not possible to change the predicted class.
-This is expected since alpha is the parameter from the “fast” part of BIM and FGSM was not able to change the class for this image.
+We can see that for this sample increasing $$\alpha$$ generally causes the confidence to drop for smaller $$\epsilon$$, as shown on the vertical axis from the top left corner.
+By increasing $$\alpha$$ only it is not possible to change the predicted class.
+This is expected since $$\alpha$$ is the parameter from the “fast” part of BIM and FGSM was not able to change the class for this image.
 However, changing the class is possible by increasing the number of iterations.
-The best results are in the top right plot (lowest alpha, highest number of iterations).
-For two epsilons the networks predicts a false class with almost 80% confidence.
+The best results are in the top right plot (lowest $$\alpha$$, highest number of iterations).
+For two $$\epsilon$$ the networks predicts a false class with almost 80% confidence.
 Considering that FGSM was not able to change the class at all this is a strong result.
-The authors recommend keeping alpha at 1/255 and changing the number of iterations with the heuristic shown in the section Implementation based on epsilon.
+The authors recommend keeping $$\alpha$$ at 1/255 and changing the number of iterations with the heuristic shown in the section Implementation based on epsilon.
 For the remainder of this report we will choose these hyperparameters according to these recommendations.

 In figure 10 we attack an image with high and low clean confidence, as we have done with FGSM in figure 7 and 8.
 In line with hypothesis 1 it is harder for BIM to manipulate the top image.
 However, while FGSM is able to change the predicted class for a few epsilons and at low confidence only, BIM is able to achieve an adversarial confidence of almost 80%.
 Moreover, the “bounce-back” effect seen with FGSM is not present here.

 {% include image.html file="BIM_Individual_Images-Dont_Bounce_Back.png" description="Figure 10: Example with high (top) and low (bottom) clean confidence.
 Clean image is on the left, the adversarial confidence for select epsilon second, third top 5 confidence for the clean case and top 5 confidence for the highest adversarial confidence.
 In contrast to FGSM BIM is able to generate six adversaries in the top case.
 For the bottom however BIM is not able to achieve higher confidence than FGSM."%}

 Interestingly, for the bottom image BIM is not able to generate higher confidence with the adversary.
-FGSM is work “sufficiently well” in this case.
+FGSM is working “sufficiently well” in this case.
 This leads us to the second hypothesis:

-**Hypothesis 2:** For images with low initial confidence, FGSM’s ability to trick the network into predicting a false class is similar to BIM.
+**Hypothesis 2:** *For images with low initial confidence, FGSM’s ability to trick the network into predicting a false class is similar to BIM.*

 Given that in both cases the best adversary is for small epsilon it is likely that for both methods the perturbations are imperceptible.
 We investigate the perceptibility of adversaries generated by different methods in section 4 below.

-To analyze the performance of BIM further we now look at the general behaviour on all samples.

 The two methods analyzed so far generate untargeted attacks.
 Next, we investigate the ILLM which targets the least likeliest class.
+In the next section we will also analyze the performance of BIM further by looking at the general behaviour on all samples.

 <a name="illm"></a>